-He/she maybe an agent in disguise for the real gamblers – builders, owners, politicians, media barons, mafia gurus, MBAs, brokers, Stock/MF traders, bankers, manipulators of Dalal Street or Wall Street, etc. Keep aside the financial jargons; stock, bet or chit fund investments are no more than a “glorified version of traditional gambling”.
+Apr 25, 2015: He/she maybe an agent in disguise for the real gamblers – builders, owners, politicians, media barons, mafia gurus, Techie MBAs, brokers, unicorn bhakts, Stock/MF traders, bankers, manipulators of Dalal Street or Wall Street, etc. Keep aside the financial jargons; stock, bet or chit fund investments are no more than a “glorified version of traditional gambling”.

 It seems real estate and financial products are involved in most cheats, frauds, scams & disasters of all colors.
 In the wake of alleged fraud involving millions looted by Kolkata-based Saradha group (and many other real estate players – both online / offline), I guess more than 90% of such schemes are just fraud bubbles waiting to bust sooner or later!
 Timing depends on appetite of looters and cronies.
 Though, we rely on elected governments to act, they are mostly too late, delivering very little, and most of it for their supporters.
 How many dubious financial companies are still lurking only to be found guilty later?
 How does the so-called independent national and local media showing rosy pictures & ads involving such frauds for few more bucks?
-How does the civil IAS / IPS officers, local police and politicians not aware or beneficiaries?
+How does the civil IAS / IPS officers, local police and politicians not aware of beneficiaries, the proportionate wealth / assets dropping from Mars?

 These are precisely the conditions that allow corruption to flourish.
-To counter this, we need more transparent and accountable financial institutions that are responsive to the needs of consumers, investors and the wider economy.
+To counter this, we need more transparent and accountable financial institutions led by poor folks that are responsive to the needs of most consumers, investors and the wider economy.
 The freedoms that the financial sector has enjoyed under the banner of deregulation have too often served the financial elite – disguised as smart businessman.

 The challenge to policy-makers and civil society is to ensure that regulation serves the greater public interest – otherwise the privatization of gains and socialization of losses that were the hallmark of the financial crisis will occur again and again.
 Remember the moments in the past decades when lapses in accountability caused financial havoc.
 Why can’t this happen again?